jeramiahgcoffey/jeramiahgcoffey/README.md

 # 👋 Hello world!
-I’m @jeramiahgcoffey
+I’m Jeramiah

 Here's a little bit of information about myself, so you can get to know me better: